Over the past decade, Western Australia has followed international trends in embracing food trucks.

 - Visiting events and observing the types of trucks there and how busy they are

 - Contacting industry associations for information and

-- Using information such as the IBIS World takeaway food industry report available at our office or through your Business Local provider in regional areas.
+- Using information such as the IBIS World takeaway food industry report available by contacting us.

 Will you make any money?

 Understanding exactly how much your business will cost to set up and run is vital.
 If the food truck will be your only source of income, you’ll need to calculate how much money it needs to generate.
 You also need to calculate your fixed and variable costs and project how much you are likely to sell.
 Our free financial management tools can help you work these numbers out.
 Don’t forget that many venues will also charge for a permit to sell, so factor this into your costs.